 NEW!
 I've just released a new Video Course on Color Theory for Artists, so if you'd like to watch all this information instead and with even more and higher resolution examples, this is the place to be!
 Grab a discount with the code CORGICOLOR (limited quantity of coupons!)

-The Importance Of Color
+The Importance Of Color + Understanding Color Theory

 When painting your drawing, you’re not just adding color to it.
+You're using color theory as an artist to send a message.

 You’re telling something with your choices of color.
 This is why it’s so important to choose your colors carefully and try to follow certain schemes or palettes.